Joe-hyper/DSW11C/README.md

 # CRYPTOGRAPH ADVERTISING

 ## Introduction
-A Kenyan entreprneur wishes to run cytograph ads for her course.
+A Kenyan entreprneur wishes to run cyptograph ads for her course.
 As a data scientist consultat I will help her identify which individuals are most likely to click on her ads.

 <!-- TABLE OF CONTENTS -->
 <details>